LuisAlbertoVasquezVargas/omarchy-configs/README.md

     sensitivity = 0.20
     accel_profile = adaptative
 }

+# Steam window management

+# Keep centering the login dialog
+windowrulev2 = center, title:^Sign in to Steam$
+# And force it to workspace 1
+windowrulev2 = workspace 1, title:^Sign in to Steam$
 ```

 The input device section fine-tunes pointer behavior for the **Logitech G300s** mouse.